offendingcommit/valdris/Lore/Dual Economy.md

 # The Dual Economy of Valdris

-In the shadow of the [[Walking Gardens of Yss'andra]] and beneath the towering [[Singing Spires of Kelathon]], the people of Valdris have woven two economies together like gears in an Architect mechanism—one ancient and familiar, the other gleaming with otherworldly promise.
+In the shadow of the [[Walking Gardens of Yss'andra]] and beneath the towering [[Singing Spires of Kelathon]], the people of Valdris have woven two economies together like gears in an [Architect](Architect.md) mechanism—one ancient and familiar, the other gleaming with otherworldly promise.
 This dual system has shaped kingdoms, sparked wars, and defined the very fabric of society since the first salvagers emerged from [[Thymeris the Golden]] with arms full of impossible treasures.

 ## The Traditional Economy: Foundation of Daily Life

-The backbone of Valdris remains its traditional economy—a system as old as the first settlements that arose after the Great Silence.
+The backbone of Valdris remains its traditional economy—a system as old as the first settlements that arose after [The Great Silence](The%20Great%20Silence.md).
 Copper pennies change hands in [[Millbrook]]'s market squares for bushels of wheat, while silver crowns purchase fine wool cloaks and sturdy iron tools.
 Gold sovereigns, though rare in common circulation, seal deals for land, livestock, and the loyalty of skilled craftsmen.

 ### Traditional Currency Standards
 - **Copper Penny**: The laborer's coin, worth a loaf of bread or mug of ale